Guardiola named Premier League Manager of the Season on the back of Man City's title triumph

 The Blues restored domestic dominance at a canter after overcoming a slow start to hit their stride around the turn of the year, with a 12-point lead held over the chasing pack when passing the finishing post.

-Guardiola has now captured three top-flight crowns in the space of four years, with the Catalan coach cementing his standing as one of the very best in the business.
+Guardiola has now captured three top-flight crowns in the space of four years, with the Catalan coach once again confirming his standing as one of the very best in the business.

 Editors' Picks